robblanco/robblanco.github.io/teaching.md

 ## 2020-2021

+* Software foundations: introduction to verified and secure programming.
+  We have proposed a new and revised edition of last year's course.

-I am planning to teach a series of short courses tailored to introduce both students (advanced undergrads and up) and professionals to the practical use of formal methods in Spain, where these topics are still greatly understudied vis-à-vis other countries.
+I am also planning to teach a series of short courses tailored to introduce both students (advanced undergrads and up) and professionals to the practical use of formal methods in Spain, where these topics are still greatly understudied vis-à-vis other countries.
 (These are currently on hold due to the ongoing coronavirus pandemic).

 * Introduction to verified programming.
   An abridgment of the verification and security course with a focus on the former.

-* Advanced functional programming.
+* Introduction to functional programming.
   Another course in preparation.

-In addition to these, we will propose a new and revised edition of the verified and secure programming course.

 ### 2019-2020